Matt-Wilshaw/roots-and-shoots/README.md

 ![Roots and Shoots](/readme-images/site_preview.gif)

-Please also find an extensive testing document for Root and Shoots below
+Please also find an extensive testing document for Root and Shoots below.

 ### [TESTING.md](/TESTING.md)